PranavSalunke/Cryptography-Systems/README.md

 These programs are created for Python 3 and are intended to be used via the command line You may me able to run python 3 with the command `python3` or `py -3` on Windows.
 I will use `py -3` in the examples.
 To download Python and view its documentation, refer to [Python's Official Site](https://www.python.org/) Each of the systems are self contained in their files and have various arguments.
-The details for these are as follows.
+The details for these are below.

+Additionally, any of these can be imported with the `import` keyword.
+The internal functions can be use in your own scripts.
 ### GCD/Linear Combination
-This program will give you the Greatest Common Divisor (GCD) or the Linear Combination or both of two numbers  (num1 and num2 Help message (`py -3 .\gcd.py -h`):
+This program will give you the Greatest Common Divisor (GCD) or the Linear Combination or both of two numbers  (num1 and num2 Help message (`py -3 .\gcdLC.py -h`):
 ```
-usage: gcd.py [-h] [-f {gcd,lincomb,both}] [-showGcdWork] number1 number2
+usage: gcdLC.py [-h] [-f {gcd,lincomb,both}] [-showGcdWork] number1 number2

 Program to find the GCD and/or linear combination of two integers using the
 euclidean algorithm